butla/bultrowicz.com/workstation_setup_with_ansible.rst

 First, just install all the packages I need (I'll gather them from the repo and notes).
 Gotta look into the docs to see the Ansible module for that on Manjaro (there was a universal one).

-Ok, Ansile is too much to handle for me ATM.
+Ok, Ansible is too much to handle for me ATM.
 Writing stuff in it requires me to just go the docs too often.
 I don't think I need it in my toolbox anymore.
 So long, friend...
 Let's see how will the environment setup look as a Bash script.